+44 (0) 7490 373980 447490373980 Book a 121

 I gave him one last fuss, and I noticed that his face had become so gaunt that his large ears made him look just like the kitten I met all those years ago; it was quite a profound moment, though I was a blubbering mess as I went back to my car.

-The legend that was the Baggins is no more!
+was no more!

 From a scrappy 3-month-old kitten with swivelly ears that ran around like a streak of black lightning, to a cranky 20-year-old demanding chicken and forgetting where to pee, he's been by my side through all the ups and downs of my life for the past two decades and I've loved my boy Baggins every single day that I've known him.